jrladd/CIS115/assignments/_posts/2022-08-24-discussion.md

 We'll use a private Discord server as our discussion board for the class (I'll post an invite link on Sakai).
 You'll use the #dr-ladds-section channel as the discussion board, but feel free to use the rest of the server to chat and ask questions as well.

-Every time we have "Group" class (i.e. when only half the class meets at a time), you'll also be responsible for posting on the Discord.
-You will write a short paragraph in which you make a point about one of our assigned readings for that day and explain why you think it’s important.
+Every time we have "Group" class (i.e. when only half the class meets at a time), one of you will find a relevant article online and post it to the Discord.
+You will also write a short paragraph in which you summarize the article and explain why you think it’s important.
+You should pose a question or two for other students in the class to respond to.
+You should complete your post by the end of that class day, by midnight.

+Everyone else in the class should write a paragraph responding to each of the posted topics.
+You should complete your discussion board response by the end of the following day.

-You can start a new idea or reply to someone's post, but either way your post should have at least 4 complete sentences and an idea that stands on its own.
+Whether you're creating a new post or responding, your post should have **at least 4 complete sentences and an idea that stands on its own**.

-*A few things to keep in mind:* Don't just say "Yes, I agree with your idea."
+*Keep in mind:* Don't just say "Yes, I agree with your idea."
 Expand or elaborate on what others have written with your own original thoughts!
-You can also pose questions to your classmates, but the main part of your post can't be *only* a question.
-Finally, it's okay to expand on something we discussed in class, but make sure you're not just repeating what we already said.

-In all your posts, I want to see at least one integrated quote—from the article, or from another student’s paragraph.
+In all your posts, I want to see **at least one integrated quote**—from the article, or from another student’s paragraph.
 This will help us practice one of the most important aspects of writing: integrating sources.

 **Requirements**:

+- See [Sakai](https://sakai.washjeff.edu) for your assigned day
 - One paragraph (at least four sentences) every "Group" class
-- At least one integrated quote (does not count toward your 4 sentences).
+- At least one integrated quote (does not count toward your 4 sentences)